raviqqe/raviqqe.github.io/src/pages/index.md

 - ["Utilizing Visual Forms of Japanese Characters for Neural Review Classification"](https://aclanthology.org/I17-2064/) by Yota Toyama, Makoto Miwa, Yutaka Sasaki at IJCNLP 2017

-Other articles and slides are available [here](https://raviqqe.github.io/doc/).
+For other articles and slides, see [the documents page](https://raviqqe.github.io/doc/).

 ## Technology Stack